- Licenses & ID

 - Vehicle Registration

 - Tests & Manuals

 - Tickets & Violations

 - Commercial Drivers

 This site is privately owned and is neither affiliated with, nor endorsed by, nor operated by any government agency.
 Visit the DDS >

 Your source for Georgia driver's license information

-Notice: Driver license changes and applications must be processed at an official DMV location or website.
-This website provides links to official DMV services which may be free of charge as well as third-party application assistance services and products that charge a fee.
-Application assistance value added services are designed to better prepare you and help save you time for many DMV-related services.
+Notice: Driver license changes and applications must be processed at an official DDS location or website.
+This website provides links to official DDS services which may be free of charge as well as third-party application assistance services and products that charge a fee.
+Application assistance value added services are designed to better prepare you and help save you time for many DDS-related services.
 They provide personalized information, customer support, additional vehicle related products and where possible, document preparation.
 The information on this site is not guaranteed to be correct, complete or up-to-date.